Alasdair Gray: Early life

-Personal life

-Gray married Inge Sørensen, a nurse from Denmark, in 1961.
+Gray married Inge Sørensen, a teen-aged nurse from Denmark, in 1961.
 They had a son, Andrew, in 1963, and separated in 1969.

-He had an eight-year relationship with Danish jeweller Bethsy Gray and was married to Morag McAlpine from 1991 until her death in 2014.
+He had an eight-year relationship with Danish jeweller Bethsy Gray.
+He was married to Morag Nimmo McAlpine Gray from 1991 until her death in 2014.
 He lived in Glasgow his entire adult life.

 Visual art

-After finishing art school, Gray painted theatrical scenery for the Glasgow Pavilion and Citizens Theatres, and worked as a freelance artist.
+After finishing art school, Gray painted theatrical scenery for the Glasgow Pavilion and Citizens Theatre, and worked as a freelance artist.
 His first mural was "Horrors of War" for the Scottish-USSR Friendship Society in Glasgow.
 In 1964 the BBC made a documentary film, Under the Helmet, about his career to date.
 Many of his murals have been lost; surviving examples include one in the Ubiquitous Chip restaurant in the West End of Glasgow, and another at Hillhead subway station.
-His ceiling mural (in collaboration with Nichol Wheatley) for the auditorium of the Òran Mór venue on Byres Road is one of the largest works of art in Scotland and was painted over several years.
+His ceiling mural (in collaboration with Robert Salmon, Nichol Wheatley and others for the auditorium of the Òran Mór theatre and music venue on Byres Road is one of the largest works of art in Scotland and was painted over several years.
 It shows Adam and Eve embracing against a night sky, with modern people from Glasgow in the foreground.

 In 1977–1978, Gray worked for the People's Palace museum, as Glasgow's "artist recorder", funded by a scheme set up by the Labour government.
 He produced hundreds of drawings of the city, including portraits of politicians, people in the arts, members of the general public and workplaces with workers.
 These are now in the collection at Kelvingrove Art Gallery and Museum.

-In 2007 Gray began working with gallerist Sorcha Dallas who, over the 14 years they worked together, developed interest in his visual practice brokering sales to major collections including the Arts Council of England, the Scottish National Galleries and the Tate.
+In 2003 Gray began working with gallerist Sorcha Dallas who, over the next 14 years, helped to develop interest in his visual practice, brokering sales to major collections including the Arts Council of England, the Scottish National Galleries and the Tate.
 His paintings and prints are also held in Glasgow Museums, the Victoria and Albert Museum, the National Library of Scotland and the Hunterian Museum.

-In 2014-2015 Dallas devised the Alasdair Gray Season, a citywide celebration of Gray's visual work to coincide with his 80th birthday.
-The main exhibition, Alasdair Gray: From The Personal To The Universal, was held at the Kelvingrove Art Gallery and Museum with over 15,000 attending.
+In 2014–2015 Dallas devised the Alasdair Gray Season, a citywide celebration of Gray's visual work to coincide with his 80th birthday.
+The main exhibition, Alasdair Gray: From the Personal to the Universal, was held at the Kelvingrove Art Gallery and Museum with over 15,000 attending.

 His first solo London exhibition took place in late 2017 at the Coningsby Gallery in Fitzrovia and the Leyden Gallery in Spitalfields.